OliverGilmi/DiscordRadioBot/README.md

      ```
      <br>
   7. Now do the same for the `"name"` (Your Bot's name) & `"version"` (Your Bot's version) field.<br><br>
   8. Now comes the really important part: The Token.
-Go back to your Bot's Dashboard tab and copy the Token.
-Then paste it inbetween the `""` of the `"token"`-field.<br>
+Go back to your Bot's Dashboard tab and reset, then copy the Token.
+Afterwards paste it inbetween the `""` of the `"token"`-field.<br>
      Be careful not to delete, replace or
      any character on accident, because it can cause your Bot to remain offline.<br>
      Also, never publish the token anywhere - ever.
 Otherwise, people could perform malicious actions with your application, so you would be responsible for it.<br><br>